Bali Is Indonesia’s Top Destination

 More than 2.5 million Malaysians visited the archipelago in 2018, while 2.14 million came from China.
 Despite the growth, the country missed its goal to draw 17 million visitors.
 Multiple earthquakes and tsunamis struck the archipelago, which disrupted flights and infrastructure in several tourist areas, including Lombok and Sulawesi.

-Indonesia was ranked at 20th in the world tourist industry in 2017.
+Indonesia was 20th in the world tourist industry in 2017.
 It ranked as the ninth-fastest growing tourist sector in the world, the third-fastest growing in Asia and the fastest-growing segment in Southeast Asia.

 Tourism in Indonesia is an important component of the economy as well as a significant source of its foreign exchange revenues.
 Indonesia was ranked at 20th in the world tourist Industry in 2017, also ranked as the ninth-fastest growing tourist sector in the world, the third-fastest growing in Asia and the fastest-growing in Southeast Asia.
 The tourism sector ranked as the 4th largest among goods and services export sectors.